 :: We started with a 36x36x36 box that we purchased from a packaging company.

 :: Paint two coats of latex semi-gloss paint.

 :: Use painters tape to create your stripes.

 :: We used the flaps on the box as the roof and the base.

-:: We taped the the flaps at the base to make it sturdy.
+:: We taped the flaps at the base to make it sturdy.

 :: Cut a door in the back.
 We used a little knob for a doorknob.

-:: The Roof – We layered the rood with the scalloped bulletin board boarder.
+:: The Roof – We layered the roof with the scalloped bulletin board border.